Tanq16/blog_site/_posts/homelab/2025-01-29-homelab-npm.md

 ### Linking Services to NPM

 With NPM setup, the other services need to be configured to use the same Docker network (`npmnet`).
 To do this, we add the network to an existing stack and remove the exposed ports from the compose definition.
-As an example, an updated stack for **Vikunja** would look like this ->
+As an example, an updated stack for **Vikunja** would look like this &rarr;

 ```yaml
 version: "3.8"